-Title of each Class of Securities to be registered Proposed maximum aggregate offering price(1)(2) Amount of registration fee(3) Common Stock, \$0.01 par value per share \$ \$
+GALOGEATION OF REGISTRA HONTEL Proposed maximum aggregate offering Amount of registration Title of each Class of Securities to be registered price(1)(2) fee(3) Common Stock, \$0.01 par value per share \$ \$

-(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.

-(2) Includes the offering price of additional shares that the underwriters have the option to purchase.

-(3) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.
+- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended. - Includes the offering price of additional shares that the underwriters have the option to purchase - Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price.